danabr75/rails_json_serializer/README.md

 end
 ```
 ## Skip caching (reading/writing)
-Can optionally use a `skip_serializer_includes` option on serializers to skip eagerloading.
+Can optionally use a `skip_serializer_includes` option on serializers to skip both writing to and reading from the cache.
 `User.first.serializer({disable_caching: true})`
 or
 `User.serializer({disable_caching: true})`